 Zinc may be helpful in Wilson's disease, a disorder where too much copper builds in the body's tissues, as zinc reduces copper levels.
 Other ways in which high-dose zinc may help, include enhancing the effectiveness of antidepressants and improving symptoms of acne, anorexia nervosa, sickle cell anemia, altered taste sensation (of various origins), and attention deficit-hyperactivity disorder (ADHD).
 Be aware that high doses of zinc can have adverse effects.
 (See ConsumerTips for dosage and safety issues regarding zinc supplements).

 The balance of current evidence fails to support the use of zinc for cataracts, rheumatoid arthritis or eczema.
-The use of zinc in high or low doses for benign prostatic hyperplasia (BPH), peptic ulcers, diabetes, male infertility, osteoporosis, Crohn's disease, tinnitus (ringing in the ear), mouth and skin irritation during radiation therapy for head and neck cancer, and many other conditions for which it is often recommended remains highly speculative.
+The use of zinc in high or low doses for benign prostatic hyperplasia (BPH), peptic ulcers, diabetes, osteoporosis, Crohn's disease, tinnitus (ringing in the ear), mouth and skin irritation during radiation therapy for head and neck cancer, and many other conditions for which it is often recommended remains highly speculative.

 Quality Concerns and What CL Tested for: